momo-catcat/MARFORCE-flowtube/README.md

 Markers are required to recognise different sections of the chemical scheme.
 The markers are for the MCM KPP format.

 The expression for the rate coefficient can use Fortran type scientific notation or python type; acceptable math functions: EXP, exp, dsqrt, dlog, LOG, dabs, LOG10, numpy.exp, numpy.sqrt, numpy.log, numpy.abs, numpy.log10; rate coefficients may be functions of TEMP, RH, M, N2, O2 where TEMP is temperature (K), RH is relative humidity (0-1), M, N2 and O2 are the concentrations of third body, nitrogen and oxygen, respectively (# molecules/cc (air)).
-(Adopted from http://github.com/simonom/PyCHAM)
+(Adapted from http://github.com/simonom/PyCHAM)

 ### 4.2.
 SA calibration<a name="42-SA-set-parameters"></a>
 The chemical scheme file for sulfuric acid (SA) calibration is already given in the file named 'SO2_SA.txt', under *PANDA520-flowtube/PANDA520_flowtube/input_mechanism/*.